Exciting changes are taking place at Coggeshall Farm Museum!

-The roof on our historic farmhouse is currently being replaced to ensure its future as an engaging space where visitors can step back in time and experience how farmers lived in the late 1700s.
-The roof replacement is being done using historically-appropriate techniques by Charles E. Millard Contractors of Bristol.
+The roof on our historic farmhouse was recently replaced to ensure its future as an engaging space where visitors can step back in time and experience how farmers lived in the late 1700s.
+The roof replacement was completed using historically-appropriate techniques by Charles E. Millard Contractors of Bristol.
 Thanks to the project’s generous funders at the Rhode Island Historical Preservation and Heritage Commission, The Champlin Foundation, The 1772 Foundation, and the Felicia Fund!

 Meanwhile, our sheep have gone to live with a family in VT where they will be a therapy flock for the family’s autistic son.
 Once the barn project is complete, a friendly new group of animals will join us to help engage another generation of visitors and continue the hands-on learning for which Coggeshall is so well known.

 History comes alive at Coggeshall Farm Museum, and you’re at the center of it.
 Experience first-hand how families lived on a